electron/trop/docs/manual-backports.md

 If you raise a PR to a branch that isn't `main` or a release branch without including a valid reference as above, `trop` will create a
 "failed" check on that PR to prevent it being merged.

+## Build Tools Backport Command

+You can use the `e backport <PR>` command to backport PRs.
+[This command](https://github.com/electron/build-tools?tab=readme-ov-file#e-backport) manually backport PRs by automating the steps above.

 ## Skipping Backport Checks